Skip to content ↓

 Key Stage 3 – Year 9

-A largely common curriculum is followed with all students being taught English, mathematics, science, technology, ICT and computing, French, art, geography, history, RE, music, drama and PE.
-Spiritual, moral, social, cultural development, British values and the Respect agenda are delivered through tutor periods.
+A largely common curriculum is followed with all students being taught English, Mathematics, Science, Design Technology, Computing, French, Art, Geography, History, RE, Music, Drama and PE.
+Spiritual, moral, social, cultural development, British values and the Respect agenda are delivered through our Thomas Character Curriculum, during the fortnightly tutor period and daily registration periods.
 All Year 9 students receive information, advice and guidance regarding careers as part of the options process and through the tutor program.

 Assessment of progress is by teacher assessment throughout the Key Stage.